-Developmental and clinical psychologist, Kathy Platzman from Floortime Atlanta, an expert on the Developmental, Individual differences, Relationship-based (DIR) model and the Director of Clinical Training for the Interdisciplinary Council on Developmental and Learning (ICDL) who is also a Fielding Graduate University faculty member is here to help ponder the question that many parents whose kids are on the spectrum have: Am I neurodivergent?
+Developmental and clinical psychologist, Kathy Platzman from Floortime Atlanta, an expert on the Developmental, Individual differences, Relationship-based (DIR) model and the Director of Clinical Training for the International Council on Developmental and Learning (ICDL) who is also a Fielding Graduate University faculty member is here to help ponder the question that many parents whose kids are on the spectrum have: Am I neurodivergent?
 I certainly have wondered, the more I read of autistic self-advocates and the more people I meet with ADHD.
 It wouldn’t be far-fetched since my autistic son’s personality is just like mine.
 What are the considerations and what is the value of a diagnosis for a parent?

 Am I Neurodivergent Like My Child?